danielhuesken/minimeta-widget/readme.txt

 1. Download MiniMeta Widget.
 1. Decompress and upload the contents of the archive into /wp-content/plugins/.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use your 'Presentation'|'Sidebar Widgets' settings to drag and configure== Frequently Asked Questions ==
+1. Use your 'Presentation'|'Sidebar Widgets' settings to drag and configure

 == Frequently Asked Questions ==